937-382-8020

 A minimally-invasive procedure that helps your body heal naturally, dental grafts are considered an extremely safe procedure.
 Often, the patient’s own material can be used for the graft, which means the body won’t reject it.

-Common and expected symptoms from a bone graft – and any oral surgery – is a bit of swelling and pain/discomfort.
+Common and expected symptoms from a bone graft – and any oral surgery – are a bit of swelling and pain/discomfort.
 For the vast majority of our patients, ice packs and OTC pain meds take care of it.
 We’ll also likely give you a round of antibiotics for the first week to protect the site from infection until it’s gotten the healing process going.

 All these things make grafting the jaw an overall safe procedure with a minimal list of complications: